whdc/bundle/README.md

 ## Download BUNDLE

-The Scala source code for CONTINUUM can be obtained by cloning this repository and running [sbt 0.13.1](http://www.scala-sbt.org/0.13.1/docs/Getting-Started/Setup.html).
+You can work with the Scala source code for BUNDLE by cloning this repository and running [sbt 0.13.1](http://www.scala-sbt.org/0.13.1/docs/Getting-Started/Setup.html).
 However, most people would rather download the [latest build](http://www.github.com).
 Unzip the build to find:

 * `bundle-0.1.0.jar`, a fat jar file with two main classes:
   * `bundle.Bundle` generates posterior distribution trace files.